Roman hairstyles: Men's hairstyles

 Roman hairstyles for men would change throughout ancient times.
 While men's hair may have required no less daily attention than women's, the styling as well as the social response it engendered were radically different.
-Lengthy grooming sessions for men would be looked at as taboo.
-Throughout the period as well, women's hair was carved according to different techniques based on the sex.
+Lengthy grooming sessions for men were looked at as taboo.
+For example, the emperor Augustus employed two to three barbers to simultaneously trim his hair, in order to speed up the process.
+Women's hair was carved according to different techniques based on the sex.
 For example, one of the primary features that is seen in many women but never in men is long hair divided by a center part.
-It is apparent men never wore this, since there is no biological difference in hair between sexes this is a practice determined solely by culture.
+It is apparent men never wore this, since there is no biological difference in hair growth between sexes; how hair is parted is a practice determined solely by culture.
 Eyebrows of both sexes were tended to be treated in the same manner.

-In early times, it is most likely Roman men wore their hair long.
+During the days of the Roman Kingdom and Early Republic, it is most likely Roman men wore their hair long with beards, in the style of Greeks.
 With the introduction of barbers called tonsors in about 300 BC it became customary to wear hair short.
 In Ancient Rome, household slaves would perform hairdressing functions for wealthy men.
 However, men who lacked access to private hairdressing and shaving services or those who preferred a more social atmosphere went to a barbershop (tonstrina).
 Barbershops were places of social gatherings and a young man's first shave was often even celebrated as a passage to manhood in the community.
 The barbers usually shaved the customers faces with iron razors and applied an aftershave with ointments that may have contained spider webs.

-Trimming a head of hair and shaving would be the rule in Rome in the second century BC.
+Among the Patrician class and Equites, a clean shave and a closely trimmed head of hair would become the rule in Rome beginning in the second century BC.
+Shaving one's beard became popularized and then normalized by General Scipio Africanus and his legions during the time of the Second Punic War.
+Scipio both sought to emulate the style of Alexander the Great, who shaved to prevent enemy soldiers from grabbing his beard in battle, as well as to signal to the conservative Roman senate that new ways of thinking were needed to defeat Hannibal.
+Among those Roman men who wished to keep some facial hair, it was acceptable to shave one's mustache but not the remainder of one's face, a style then popular in Greece and seen as Hellenic.
 Roman men who wore beards would not be admitted into the senate unless they shaved.